Receive a free 2 day Cape Town City Stay package when Find out more

 From the coast we head east to Spitzkoppe, also called the Matterhorn of Namibia.

 Spitzkoppe is a stark area of dramatic exposed granite peaks, with the highest outcrop rising to over 1780m above sea level.
-First, we set our camp up at the base of the Spitzkoppe massif.
-Then, we take a guided walk in Spitzkoppe to admire the rock formations of this open wilderness and view ancient San rock art.
-We explore the rocky outcrops that rise impressively above the flat plains, with our local guide.
+This afternoon we take a guided walk at Spitzkoppe, admiring the rock formations of this open wilderness area and viewing ancient San rock art.
+After exploring the rocky outcrops that rise impressively above the flat plains, we proceed to our overnight camp near the town of Khorixas.

 Today we drive further inland towards Kamanjab village in the Kunene Region of Namibia.
 We visit a 'staged' Himba community near Kamanjab to meet the modern day Himba and gain insight into their disappearing traditional lifestyles.